rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - **TODO: Maybe some other things are done here?
 I think initial type checking happens here?
 And trait solving?**
 - The HIR is then [lowered to Mid-Level Intermediate Representation (MIR)][mir].
-  - Along the way, we construct the HAIR, which is an even more desugared HIR.
+  - Along the way, we construct the THIR, which is an even more desugared HIR.
-    HAIR is used for pattern and exhaustiveness checking.
+    THIR is used for pattern and exhaustiveness checking.
 It is also more convenient to convert into MIR than HIR is.
 - The MIR is used for [borrow checking].
 - We (want to) do [many optimizations on the MIR][mir-opt] because it is still